What is a marine biologist?

 Tips for becoming a marine biologist

 If you are planning to become a marine biologist, there are a few things you can do to get ahead of the game.
-Here are some tips for becoming a marine biologist:

 - Start early if you can.
 Take as many advanced science and math courses as you can in high school.
 Read and study everything you can about marine life and the oceans on your own.